Shinmera/parachute/README.md

     (define-fixture-restore my-binding (symbol value)
       (setf (my-binding-value symbol) value))

+Sometimes the compiler will already complain for some tests that you expect to fail, for instance when the type inference is too good.
+In that case you can force Parachute to only compile the test forms when the test is evaluated.
+This is also useful when you're continuously working on macros and the like and don't want to recompile the test all the time.
+Parachute does not do this by default in order to give you useful compiler feedback in case you mess up writing your tests, and in order to avoid having to pay the time to invoke the compiler when it usually isn't necessary.
+Note that the compilation of the forms will be factored into your timing results.

+    (define-test compare-numbers
+      :compile-at :execute
+      (fail (= :5 5)))

 Finally, Parachute also allows you to enforce timing constraints on tests to make sure that they complete within a specified limit.